saule1508/saule1508.github.io/_drafts/2016-07-25-upgrade-oracle-12.1.0.1-12.1.0.2.md

 ---
 ## A New Post

-I must upgrade a RAC production with a standby database (the standby is single-instance and non-ASM) from 12.1.0.1 to 12.1.0.2.
-It is a bit stupid because Oracle 12.2 is about to be released but I don't have the choice...
+I have a RAC production setup with a standby database (the standby is single-instance and non-ASM) and I must upgrade it from 12.1.0.1 to 12.1.0.2.
+I think this is a bit stupid because Oracle 12.2 is about to be released, but I don't have the choice to wait for 12.2.

-In order to do a rehearsal and learn the process I have set-up a RAC on VMWare ESX with a dataguard also on ESX.
-The grid infrastructure upgrade went smoothly (see previous blog post), now I'll document the database part.
+In those case it is important to do a rehearsal and to be able to learn the process, that's why I have set-up a RAC on VMWare ESX.
+To mirror the production set-up I also added a dataguard (also on ESX).

+In the previous blog post I documented the grid infrastructure upgrade, which went smoothly.
+Now I'll document the database part.

 The process is the following